 They signed a deal with Marketo and with Square to actually track a user from seeing the ad through to the sale.
 So ultimately, tracking is going to move to that granular of a level where we, as SEOs and businesses, might be able to know that users saw our ad and actually came into the shop as a result.
 Until such a time, you know, there’s a number of performance indicators that get closer and closer to the purchase.

-And it depends on the type of business and local business you have, certainly a call is a great performance indicator but you still have to get that person into your shop, so it’s still one step removed from the sale.
+It depends on the type of business and local business you have, certainly a call is a great performance indicator but you still have to get that person into your shop, so it’s still one step removed from the sale.
 Another really good key performance indicator is driving directions from Google and from your website.

 You can put driving directions and put an event tracker on them.
 That’s a really strong signal that somebody is going to come and visit you.
 Again, it’s a proxy and whether it’s better or worse, it’s a good proxy for value that you are providing.
 From there, then, there’s a number of things that are less valuable although still potentially of interest.